Coding is one of the modern world’s most sought after skills.

 We are also looking for corporate sponsors to help meet our modest costs in running the project.
 If you think your company or organisation could help out, please contact us.
 All donations, large or small, help, and your contribution will go a long way to help making this project reach more people.

 Code 4000 is not only the first initiative of its kind in the UK, but also in Europe.
 We are a UK-based non-profit (C.I.C).
-We are working with close support from the National Offenders Management Service (NOMS), who have kindly offered to help sponsor the first pilot at Humber, and with help from the Ministry of Justice.
-We have also recieved financial support from Unilink and private donations.
+We are working with close support from the Her Majesty’s Prison & Probation Service (HMPPS), who have kindly offered to help sponsor the first pilot at Humber, and with help from the Ministry of Justice.
+We have also recieved financial support from Unilink, the Worshipful Company of Information Technologists Charity, The Woddhaven Trust, and private donations.

 Michael Taylor is an entrepreneur with over 25 years experience of working in both the public and private sectors.